gmun5/gmun5/README.md

 ## Projects
 - <a href="https://github.com/gmun5/Cybersecurity-Audit-for-Family-Service-of-the-Piedmont/tree/main">Cybersecurity Audit for Family Service of the Piedmont</a>
-- Applying Filters to SQL queries
+- <a href="https://github.com/gmun5/Applying-Filters-to-SQL-queries/tree/main">Applying Filters to SQL queries</a>
 - File Permissions in Liunx

 <!--